-Abstracts of papers to be presented in Madrid 2020
+Abstracts of papers to be presented hopefully during e-congress Madrid 2021

 The 100 millivolt polarization criteria, when to use it and when not to use it

 Jeffrey L. Didas – Abstract for CeoCor 2020 Madrid